Finding Your Lost Pet

 description and your contact number or info.

-- Take to your social media and spread the word in community groups, use apps like Next Door and Finding Rover, and microsites like Patch.
+- Take to your social media and spread the word in community groups, use apps like Next Door, Finding Rover, Petco Love Lost and microsites like Patch.
 If you have a reliable community newspaper in your neighborhood with a lost/found pets section, run a “Found Pet” ad.

 Claiming your Pet from a Shelter

 - Present proof of ownership such as license number, rabies certificate, photographs, or